CozmaDacian/Shazam_App/README.md

 Setup: download the ffa small database from github and then run the populate database which also populates the the fingerpint table.

+This project also has a machine learning part using a pca alghorithm written from scratch.
+This projects the audio in a new space and creates a space which can be used to separate the audio Current accuracy 60%.
+For improvements you need to train an autoencoder for the sttft wihich decomposes the signal and then reconstructs which would be better for machine learning alghorithms.

+To add :
+a more usable menu to load